 Please show your support for the NC Foundation for Nursing by donating today.

-You can use the donate button below to pay with your debit or credit card.
+You can use the donate button below to pay with your checking account, debit, or credit card.
 Thank you for your support!

 The purpose and goals of the Foundation are to secure and administer funds directed toward:

 Diamond received her ADN from Presbyterian Hospital School of Nursing in Charlotte, NC in 2003 where she served as the President of the Student Nurses Association.
 She went on to receive her BSN in 2006 from UNC Greensboro.
 In 2010, Diamond completed her Master’s in Healthcare Administration from Pfeiffer University.
 She is currently employed as a Director for the Ambulatory Care Management Department for Atrium Health and is Certified as an American Case Manager.
 Diamond is a volunteer with the Cabarrus County Ombudsman program for Adult Care Homes, Cabarrus County Schools, NCNA Awards Committee, ANA Awards Committee, and the YMCA as a Camp Nurse for Camp Thunderbird.
 Diamond is also a Board Member of Daymark Services in Cabarrus County and Communities in Schools Charlotte – Mecklenburg.
 She has been a member of the NCNA/ANA and ACHE.
 In November 2017, Diamond was elected to serve as a councilwoman for the Town of Harrisburg, NC.
 She is the first African American female to serve on the council.
 Diamond is married with 3 children a 23yr old daughter who is recent graduate of Hampton University, a 19yr old daughter who entering her Sophomore year at F.I.T. in New York , and a 14yr old son at Hickory Ridge Middle.

 Deb Harding, DNP, RN, NEA-BC